codex-semantics-library/patricia-tree/README.md

   be extended to store size information in nodes if needed.
 - Exposes a common interface (`view`) to allow users to write their own pattern matching on the tree structure without depending on the `Node` being used.

+## Release status

+This should be close to a stable release.
+It is already being used as part of a larger project successfully, and this usage as helped us mature the interface.
+As is, we believe the project is usable, and we don't anticipate any major change before 1.0.0.
+We didn't commit to a stable release straight away as we would like a bit more time using this library before doing so.

 ## Known issues